Night of the Blood Beast: Filming

 The alien costume featured in Night of the Blood Beast was the same as the one used in another Roger Corman film, Teenage Caveman (1958).
 This was done to save money, as the Cormans often tried to incorporate existing sets, costumes and other elements from previous films into new ones for financial savings.
 Varno said the Corman brothers were so conscious of their spending that "'cheap' was the main word in their vocabulary".
 The monster costume scenes in Teenage Caveman and Night of the Blood Beast were shot within about two weeks of each other.
 The costume was modified slightly for Blood Beast; Varno claimed somebody on the set said "the nose looks too Jewish", so it was cut down slightly to more resemble a beak.
 Ross Sturlin wore the costume for the scenes in both Teenage Caveman and Night of the Blood Beast.
 Filming was very difficult for Sturlin because it grew extremely hot inside the costume during the exterior shots.
 John Mathew Nickolaus, Jr. was director of photography for the film and Jack Bohrer was the production manager.
 Daniel Haller, who went on to become a film director himself, worked as art director on Night of the Blood Beast.
 Haller did much of the manual construction work on the set himself, and brought a trailer in to the sound stage so he could sleep there and between work sessions.
 Among the props he built was the rocket ship, the frame of which was made of plywood that had been cut into circles, then covered with a plastic sheet and spray-painted to look metallic.
 Haller also created blood cells that the characters looked at under a microscope and the baby aliens (which resembled seahorses) they looked at under a fluoroscope.
 Alexander Laszlo composed the music for the film.
 Almost the entire crew went on to work on Attack of the Giant Leeches with the Corman brothers and Kowalski.
+Laszlo’s score for Night of the Blood Beast was reused for Leeches, and was then reused again for the Corman brothers’ 1959 film Beast from Haunted Cave, which was directed by Monte Hellman.
+The full story of the making of "Blood Beast" is told on Tom Weaver's audio commentary track for Film Masters' 2024 Blu-ray; the commentary includes recreations of Weaver's interviews with the movie's writer Martin Varno, producer Gene Corman and director Bernard L. Kowalski.